 audited by the Internal Audit Section?

-is initiated, the Internal Audit Section notifies the subject or
+Internal Audit Section notifies the subject or client of the

-client of the audit with an interoffice memorandum (internal
+audit with an interoffice memorandum (internal subjects) or a

-subjects) or a letter (external subjects).
-Internal Audit staff
+letter (external subjects).
+Internal Audit staff may also meet

-may also meet with the subject or client to discuss the scope
+with the subject or client to discuss the scope and objectives

-and objectives of the audit or review.
-How will I know what the
+of the audit or review.
+How will I know what the auditors find

-auditors find during the audit?
-Prior to the end of fieldwork,
+during the audit?
+Prior to the end of fieldwork, the Internal

-the Internal Audit staff will discuss the tentative findings
+Audit staff will discuss the tentative findings with DEP

-with DEP management responsible for the area being audited.
-A
+management responsible for the area being audited.
+A written

-written synopsis of the tentative findings may be provided to
+synopsis of the tentative findings may be provided to the

-the subject or client to correct any misunderstanding of the
+subject or client to correct any misunderstanding of the facts

-facts involving the findings.
-Sometimes the client has
+involving the findings.
+Sometimes the client has additional

-perception of a tentative finding.
-Questions regarding tentative
+tentative finding.
+Questions regarding tentative findings can be

-findings can be resolved through this process.
-For issues that
+resolved through this process.
+For issues that remain

-remain unresolved, the auditor will prepare a draft report of
+unresolved, the auditor will prepare a draft report of the audit

-the audit findings.
-A formal exit conference will be held to
+findings.
+A formal exit conference will be held to discuss

 How can I get